-The origin of the word paramedic may have come from the military, where highly trained medics parachuted into emergency areas.
-Today the term is used to signify personnel who function as subsidiaries or supplements to Physicians.
-The prefix "para" is now taken to mean "closely resembling; beside," and medic is taken to mean "the Physician."
-A Paramedic works beside and/or resembles the Physician.
-Many of the procedures and medications administered by the Paramedic are ordered and supervised by a Physician.
-This may be through direct supervision or remotely using telephone, radio or pre-established written orders.
+The term paramedic is used to signify personnel who function as extenders of physicians.
+The prefix para means "along the side of" and medic is taken to mean "physician."
+A paramedic works as an extender of the physician.
+The procedures and medications administered by the paramedic are ordered and supervised by a physician.
+This may be through direct supervision or remotely using telephone, radio, or pre-established written orders.

-Paramedics must be ambitious, honest, calm, intelligent, caring, non-prejudiced and non-judgemental people who are strong both mentally and physically.
-These are some of the desired attributes that EMT-P Program Selection Committees look for in a potential student candidate.
+Paramedics must be ambitious, honest, calm, intelligent, caring, non-prejudiced and non-judgmental people who are strong both mentally and physically.
+These are some of the desired attributes that EMT-P Program Selection Committee looks for in a potential student candidate.

 FREQUENTLY ASKED QUESTIONS

-Is a Paramedic a Physician Assistant or Nurse?
 No. Paramedics are a unique medical entity.
-Paramedics receive education in many of the same areas as a Nurse or PA such as medical terminology, anatomy, physiology, pathophysiology, pharmacology and so on.
-Unlike these health care professionals, Paramedics concentrate on emergency issues and become intensivists in OUT OF HOSPITAL EMERGENCY MEDICINE.
+Paramedics receive education in many of the same areas as a nurse or PA such as medical terminology, anatomy, physiology, pathophysiology, pharmacology and so on.
+Unlike these health care professionals, paramedics focus on issues involving emergency medical care and become intensivists in OUT OF HOSPITAL EMERGENCY MEDICINE.
 Paramedics at times will be called upon to fill any role in a crisis.
-In essence a Paramedic is part physician, nurse, social worker, clergy, police officer, firefighter, mediator, counselor and teacher just to name a few.
+In essence a paramedic is part physician, nurse, social worker, clergy, police officer, firefighter, mediator, counselor and teacher just to name a few.

-Is a Paramedic an independent provider?
-No. Much like the PA, a Paramedic is considered a "Delegated Practitioner".
-The Paramedic receives the authority to practice through a physicians license.
-Each practicing Paramedic has a Physician director who is responsible to direct and review the activities of a Paramedic.
+No. Much like the physician assistant (PA), a paramedic is considered a "Delegated Practitioner".
+The paramedic receives the authority to practice through a physician’s license.
+Each practicing paramedic has a physician medical director who is responsible to direct and review the activities of the paramedic.